946336/dotfiles/README.md

 # Dotfiles

 This repository may contain some of my own configuration files.
-Unless you want them, you should fork this repository and remove everything except for `README` and `install-dotfiles.bash`.
+Unless you want them, you should fork this repository.
 This script makes no effort to be race-condition free.

 I assume that the act of deploying configuration is idempotent.
 Thus, a